mrxiaohe/robust_cpp/README.md

 ####3. `fdepthv2` and `fdepthv2_C`
 `fdepthv2` determines the depth of points in `pts` relative to points in `m`.
 It draws a line between each pair of distinct points and determines depth of the projected points.
 The final depth of a point is its minimum depth among all projections.

-This function is slower than `fdepth` and requires space for a nc by nc matrix, nc=(n^2-n)/2.
-But it allows data to have a singular covariance matrix and it provides a more accurate approximation of halfspace depth.
+This function allows data to have a singular covariance matrix and it provides a more accurate approximation of halfspace depth.

 `plotit=TRUE` creates a scatterplot when working with bivariate data and pts=NA.